molsonkiko/JsonToolsNppPlugin/docs/README.md

 ![Pretty-print multiple JSON selections](/docs/multi%20selections%20pretty%20print.PNG)

+__Note that your JSON selections are only remembered until you do one of the following:__
+* overwrite or delete all the text in the file
+* perform a JsonTools action while you have any multi-character selection other than the remembered selections.

-__Note that your JSON selections are remembered until you make a new multiple-character selection or erase/overwrite the file's text.__ You can move the cursor around, insert and delete characters, and the plugin will move or change the JSON selections accordingly.
+You can move the cursor around, insert and delete characters, and the plugin will move or change the JSON selections accordingly.

 For a demo, let's try inserting some more text.
 We can open the treeview afterwards to see that our changes have been incorporated.